AndreaCappozzo/sparsemix/README.md

 # sparsemix

-This repository is associated with the paper: Casa, Cappozzo, Fop (2021) *Group-wise shrinkage for multiclass Gaussian Graphical Models*.
+This repository is associated with the paper: Casa, Cappozzo, Fop (2022+) *Group-wise shrinkage estimation in penalized model-based clustering* [https://arxiv.org/abs/2105.07935](https://arxiv.org/abs/2105.07935).
 It provides an R package for implementing penalized model-based clustering with sparse mean vectors and precision matrices.